Posted By: Kaplan Schweser

 Nearly all CFA charter candidates hold jobs while they prepare for and take the exams, because they need to meet a work experience requirement before they can become a charterholder.
 The CFA Program exam is what it is…three levels, 300 hours each, intense preparation.
 There is no shortcut.
 Whereas the option does exist to complete an MBA program part-time if you choose.
 It takes a little longer, but the option is available.

 For the most part, completing the CFA Program is something you do on your own, while an MBA program is typically a more socially communal experience, with an emphasis on networking and team projects.

 Financial compensation is obviously a factor in your decision to pursue further education.
-But it shouldn’t be the biggest factor in deciding between the CFA and MBA programs.
+But it shouldn’t be the biggest factor in deciding between the CFA Program and an MBA.
 According to Business Insider, the median compensation for a CFA charterholder with 0–5 years of experience is $72,900.
 The median compensation for a business school graduate with 0–5 years of experience is $57,700.
 Business professionals with 0–5 years of experience who have completed both programs have a median salary of $87,200.

 You are standing at a crossroads where countless others have stood.
 As you’re likely learning, there isn’t a single right or wrong choice that works for every individual.
 What you might see as a positive might be a negative to the next person in line.
 Consider all of the factors, make your decision with confidence, and don’t look back.
 Either way you go, you’re headed toward a brighter future in a finance career.